 Enter, Balaam's donkey, God's donkey.
 Balaam packed him all up and took off with the Moabite officials.
 God was angry about this so the Angel of the Lord blocked the road.
-Problem was, the only one who could see the Angel of the Lord was the Donkey.
+The problem was the only one who could see the Angel of the Lord was the Donkey.
 He saw the flaming sword and swerved off the road into a field and got beaten for it by Balaam and guided back up to the road.

 The Angel of the Lord appeared again to the donkey as the road narrowed between two walls.
-The donkey kept going but squeezed Baalam's foot against the wall.
+The donkey kept going but crushed Balaam's foot against the wall.
 This was followed by another beating.

 This happened yet again, only this time, the road was too narrow to pass through so the donkey just sat down.
 Enraged, out came a staff and Balaam gave him another, harsher beating.

 Verse 28 says "The Lord gave the donkey the ability to speak."
 The donkey did not say, "Hello, my name is Mr. Ed," but rather, "What's up with the three beatings?"

 What's even funnier is that we don't read that Baalam jumped back aghast that a donkey would speak.
 He just got cranky and said, "You made a fool out of me, and if I had a sword, I'd kill you."

 Donkey: I've been your donkey all your life.
 Have I ever done this before, now, have I, hmm?"